FlxVctr/RADICES/Collector_concept.md

 			- becomes new seed

+	- if no new seed can be found or already in new seeds, draw random seed from seed set

 - find out whether relationship is reciprocal

 	- store relationships in new edge list (make sure not to create duplicates)